moises-ai/backend-dev-position/README.md

 * Feel free to use any ORM or query builder

 ### Functional Prerequisites
-* Begin by creating a query and mutation for the _User_ type, which should also encompass Instruments, and Preferences_ subtypes.
+* Begin by creating a query and mutation for the _User_ type, which should also contain _Instruments_ subtypes.
 Develop the corresponding resolvers for these fields as defined in the schema
-  * type _Instruments_ can be an array of skill and instruments, eg. [{ instrument: 'guitar', skill: 10 }]
+  * type _Instruments_ can be an array of skills and instruments, e.g. _[{ instrument: 'guitar', skill: 10 }]_
-  * type _Preferences_ can be object, eg. { pinnedPlaylists: ['<uuid>'], pushNotification: true }
-  * And _User_ contains all these types above, id and email
+  * And _User_ contain Instruments type, id, and email
 * Define resolvers for the query and mutation fields specified in the schema
+* Set up the server with Apollo Server
 * Implement cache middleware in your resolvers to handle caching and cache invalidation
-* Set up the server with Apollo Server
 * Implement caching mechanisms to enhance performance.
 Cache user data upon queries and ensure the cache is invalidated when user updates occur.
 * Document your work, and explain the setup process for launching your GraphQL API.
 Provide examples of sample queries and mutations involving users